Greenville, Texas: Economy

-Entertainment includes multiple concerts at the Greenville Municipal Auditorium; the Greenville Chamber Music Society Concert Series, which features the Greenville Pops Orchestra for three concerts and eight additional jazz and classical concerts per year; and community theatre productions from Greenville Family Theatre and Greenville Theatre Works.
+Entertainment includes multiple concerts at the Greenville Municipal Auditorium.
+The Greenville Chamber Music Society Concert Series features the Greenville Pops Orchestra for three concerts and eight additional jazz and classical concerts per year; community theatre productions are performed at the Greenville Family Theatre and Greenville Theatre Works.
 The historic Texan Theatre brings in multiple concerts each year, and local clubs with musical entertainment, live theater in nearby Commerce, local art shows, and a bowling alley offer year-round entertainment.

 Tourism draws include the Audie Murphy/American Cotton Museum and the historic downtown area, which includes wineries, antique malls, public gardens, boutique shopping, and regular events at the 1,400-seat Greenville Municipal Auditorium.
 The Lee Street Jamboree is held the third weekend each September and includes the Cotton Patch Challenge Bicycle Ride.
-Each year the community and city sponsor a Christmas Parade, 4 July Parade, and Veteran's Day Parade.
-In November each year the Bob Wills Fiddle Festival is held downtown and at the Greenville Municipal Auditorium.
+Each year, the community and city sponsor a Christmas Parade, Fourth of July Parade, and Veteran's Day Parade.
+In November each year, the Bob Wills Fiddle Festival is held downtown and at the Greenville Municipal Auditorium.
 Other annual events include the Hunt County Festival of the Arts, Lee Street Jamboree, the Hunt County Fair, Lit-Con, the Bottle Rocket Bash on July 4, and multiple local events sponsored by community groups and churches.

 Greenville is also home to the Hunt Regional Medical Center.